Time Series

 • Learning ways to display multiple time series.

-• Understanding why filtering is needed.
+• Understanding why filtering is required.

-• Explaining fourier spectrum of time series.
+• Explaining the Fourier spectrum of a time series.

 PYTHON